djhackersdev/bemanitools/doc/iidxhook/iidxhook1.md

 version (RtEffect_patched.dll).
 Otherwise, the game might crash instantly when trying to start it.

+In order to use the gfx feature patches, e.g. window mode, monitor check, frame rate locking, framebuffer up/-downscaling etc. you have to use the d3d8to9 wrapper library (get it from the bemanitools-supplement package).
+Bemanitools removed the old d3d8 hooking module to provide native d3d8 hooks due to compatibility and maintainability reasons.

 Run the appropriate gamestart-XX.bat file as admin, where XX is either 09, 10, 11, 12.